liciniomendes/line-server/README.md

 simple tool to do some benchmarks in both OS.

 ### Dependencies
-ASP.NET was the choice since is a framework that I like and wanted to test then new minimal apis.
+ASP.NET was the choice since is a framework that I like and wanted to test the new minimal apis.

 [System.IO.Abstractions](https://github.com/TestableIO/System.IO.Abstractions) were used
-to simplify unit-testing with the file system. .NET doesn't have built in abstractions to the file system.
+to simplify unit-testing with the file system. .NET doesn't have built-in abstractions to the file system.
 Used this because it is a mature implementation.

 To simplify the test creation two libraries were used, [FakeItEasy](https://github.com/FakeItEasy/FakeItEasy)